 Rose and the Band

-The song writing outlet of Rose Bassett, Half the Andes is the result of the harmonious collaboration between four friends who happened to live together.
-Creating versatile melodies that draw upon the voices of Rose, Libby, Dan and Ronan, Half the Andes produce an eclectic blend of pop-folk tunes which rise and fall in heartfelt intensity.
+The song writing outlet of Rose Bassett, Half the Andes is the result of the harmonious collaboration between friends who happened to live together.
+Creating versatile melodies that draw upon the voices of Rose, Libby, and Ronan, Half the Andes produce an eclectic blend of pop-folk tunes which rise and fall in heartfelt intensity.

 Based in Melbourne, the group finds influence from such artists as Fleetwood Mac, The Staves and Joni Mitchell, building lyrics through the nuance of lived experience and relatable hurdles.